-In the Sequoyah School System the teacher shall practice such discipline as would be exercised by a kind and judicious parent.

-The teacher and/or administrator may handle minor infractions of school regulations.
-In every case a student should be informed of the nature of the infractions with which he is charged and given the opportunity to tell his side of why punishment should not be administered.
+In the Sequoyah School system, the teacher shall practice such discipline as would be exercised by a kind and judicious parent.
+Minor infractions of school regulations may be handled by the teacher and/or administrator.
+In every case, a student should be informed of the nature of the infraction(s) with which he is charged and given the opportunity to tell his side of why punishment should not be administered.
 The teacher and/or administrator should be convinced of the guilt of the accused student before subjecting him to disciplinary action.
-Penalties should be commensurate with the offense and normally be of the following categories:
+Penalties shall be commensurate with the offense and normally be of the following categories:

-- 1. Penalties that may be assigned by an administrator or a teacher: - A. Make-up times other than during class or lunch time. - B. Extra work beyond regular class work. - Punishment agreed upon by administrator and/or teacher.

-- D. Short term detention (2 days or less) Detention will be served before and after school.
+- 1. Penalties that may be assigned by an administrator or a teacher. - A. Make-up times other than during class or lunch time. - B. Extra work beyond regular class work. - C. Punishment agreed upon by administrator and/or teacher. - D. Short term detention (2 days or less) Detention will be served before and after school.
 Failure to report for detention could double the detention.
 Failure to report a second time will result in Sat./Tues.
 School. - E. Corporal Punishment.
 Reasonable corporal punishment that does not inflict permanent bodily injury may be administered by an administrator after careful evaluation of the case.
-In each instance corporal punishment should be administered in the privacy of the principal's office or similar area. - F. Loss of privileges. - G. Saturday School.
+In each instance, corporal punishment should be administered in the privacy of the principal's office or similar area.

+- F. Loss of privileges. - G. Saturday School.
 Failure to report to Saturday/Tuesday school could result in suspension.
-Students may not be permitted to makeup assignments and zeros may be recorded for any missing assignments.
+Students may not be permitted to make up assignments and zeros may be recorded for any missing assignments.

-'Participation in extracurricular activities including sports does not exempt a student from detention.
+Participation in extracurricular activities, including sports, does not exempt a student from detention.